ChaunceyQuam/ca-temperatures/Final_Project_Submission.md

     ## [1] 198764

+##### I see that the count was reduced by around 34,000 points.
+I feel comfortable that I removed a reasonable amount of cities with two observation stations but I am not confident that all were removed.

 #### **Exploring Temperature Data**

-##### I begin by isolating the occurences of extreme temperature above 105 degrees and count total occurences of extreme temperature by year and by city.
+##### I begin by isolating the occurences of extreme temperature of 105 degrees and above and count total occurences of extreme temperature by year and by city.
 I create a table that I can use to visually explore my data.
 Some cities do not have any occurences of extreme temperature and give back an NA value in the table.

     #create dummy variable for when average temp is above 105
     # avg count above 105 btwn 1989-2010.